 The game of bowls, as well as providing sporting activity, provides and encourages fitness and social mixing to all in the Community, males/female of all ages.

 There are matches from between April and September.
 Home matches start at 2.30pm.
 Competitive league matches are usually on Saturdays and friendlies on Saturdays and Sundays.
 There are also some midweek friendly matches during the season in addition to mens, ladies and mixed league matches.
 Members take part in club competitions as well as competitions at County and National level.

-Coaching on an individual basis always available, and under 18s coaching sessions run every Friday afternoon at 4pm.
+Coaching on an individual basis always available, and under 18s coaching sessions were run every Friday afternoon at 4pm.
 Changed, as a trial, during the 2022 season and now Thursdays between 5 and 6pm – just come along.
 Adult members attend from 6pm onwards when coaching is available.